Leikaab/crudclient/.roo/rules-orchestrator/rules.md

     *   **Instruction Precedence:** State that these specific instructions supersede any conflicting general instructions of the subtask's mode.

 4.  **Post-Change Verification & Commit:** After *any* subtask that modifies project files (code, config, docs, etc.):
+    *   Immediately create a follow-up subtask using `architect`, instruct it to not use `ask` and to:
+        1. Read all changed files (You provide the files to it)
+        2. Assess if the changes includes any strays from the original task, or overall plan.
+    *   If *any* files and/or functionality includes masking errors, design changes, unwarranted mocks, or choices in contrast to the task or any overall plan, create specific `sr-code-python` subtasks to revert or fix the corrupted code files.
+    *   If *all* files are according to overall task, project goal, and does not include *any* corrupted code move on to next step.

-    *   Immediately create a follow-up subtask using `test-runner-summarizer`.
+    *   If the general quality review above passes immediately create a follow-up subtask using `test-runner-summarizer`.
     *   Instruct `test-runner-summarizer` to:
         1. Run *all* standard checks (tests, linters, hooks - e.g., `pytest`, `mypy`, `pre-commit`).
         2. Report the results back, including any failures.
     *   If *all* checks pass, create a follow-up subtask using `version-control` to:
         1. Commit the changes with a concise, descriptive message linking back to the completed subtask (e.g., "feat: Implement X as per subtask Y").
-    *   If *any* check fails, create specific `debug` or `sr-code-python` subtasks to fix the issues, providing the failure output as context.
+    *   If *any* check fails, create specific `sr-code-python` subtasks to fix the issues, providing the failure output as context.
 Do *not* proceed with further functional changes until the checks pass.

 6.  **Transparency and Reasoning:** Track subtask progress.
 Explain the workflow, justify mode choices, and summarize outcomes clearly to the user.